Sietze Norder

 We are now confronted with multiple global challenges, such as the biodiversity crisis and the climate crisis.
 The extreme rate at which plant- and animal species go extinct and languages and cultures disappear is worrying.
 Our fate as human beings is deeply interwoven with the rest of the living world, it’s so obvious, but still we sometimes seem to forget.
 To bend the curve of biodiversity loss, we need to reinvent our relationship with the rest of the living world.

 Everywhere around me I see ‘islands of sustainability’ that could speed up the transition towards more sustainable societies.
 By sharing my passion for science and human-environment relationships, I hope to contribute to this transition.
-In 2021, my popular science book ‘The World in Miniature‘ was published (in Dutch and Italian), about what islands tell us about the relationship between people and the living world.
-In June, my children’s book about a spider on an island will be published.

 Dr. Sietze Norder